-The Arts Council of Hillsborough County is conduct a research study throughout 2016 to measure the impact of the arts within the City of Tampa as well as Hillsborough County as a whole.
-The results will be available mid 2017 and will be made available to the County’s nonprofit organizations and others.
-The information will show how many jobs are created by the arts sector as well as the amount of money being pumped into the local economy by the organizations and their audiences.
+The Arts Council of Hillsborough County conducted research throughout 2016 to measure the impact of the arts within the City of Tampa as well as Hillsborough County as a whole.
+The final results show 15,000 full-time equivalent jobs are supported by the nonprofit arts sector as well as $433 million being pumped into the local economy by the organizations and their audiences.

-The Arts Council has partnered with the Americans for the Arts‘ Arts & Economic Prosperity 5 project and is one of more than 300 organizations providing information to the national study.
-Americans for the Arts and DataArts will aggregate the survey data and provide geographic results.
-Locally, the Hillsborough County Economic Development Department and the Gobioff Foundation have underwritten the costs of participation in the study.
+The Arts Council partnered with the Americans for the Arts‘ for the Arts & Economic Prosperity 5 (AEP5) project and is one of 341 organizations in the U.S. who provided information to this comprehensive national study.
+Americans for the Arts and DataArts aggregated the survey data and provided geographic results.
+Locally, the Arts Council sought and received funding from the Hillsborough County Economic Development Department and the Gobioff Foundation for the study.

-- from audiences about their spending relative to arts events and
+- 2,114 attendees about their spending relative to arts events, performances and exhibitions

-- from the nonprofit arts and cultural organizations in the county about their own spending on goods and services.
+- 76 eligible nonprofit arts and cultural organizations about their own spending on goods and services.

-The last Arts & Economic study (2008) conducted by the Arts Council found that nonprofit arts and culture are a $298 million industry in Hillsborough County – one that supports 4,848 full-time equivalent jobs and generates more than $30.6 million in local and state government revenue.
-These facts are powerful tools in making the case for state and local funding for arts and culture by demonstrating the significant return on investment.
+The results of the study found nonprofit arts and culture was a $433 million industry in Hillsborough County – one that supports 15,000 full-time equivalent jobs and generated more than $52 million in local and state government revenue.
+These facts prove the return on investment is significant and make a powerful case for funding Hillsborough County arts and culture.

 in partnership with